 Aluminum Pie Pans

 Next time you have something that needs painting, place an aluminum pie pan under the paint can as a ready-made drip catcher.
 You’ll save a lot of time cleaning up, and you can just toss the pan in the trash when you’re done.
 Even better, rinse it off and recycle it for future paint jobs.
-See more uses for Aluminum Pie Pans.

 The toughest part of any touchup paint job is invariably pouring the paint from a large can into a small cup or container.
 To avoid the inevitable spills, and just to make life easier in general, use a baster to take the paint out of the can.
 In fact, it’s a good idea to make a baster a permanent addition to your workshop for transferring any solvents, varnishes, and other liquid chemicals.
 Fancy yourself a serious painter?
 You could take a page out of Bob Ross’s book.

 Tired of splattering paint all over as you work?
 Make a neater paint dispenser by cutting a large hole opposite the handle of a clean 1-gallon (3.7 liter) jug.
 Pour in the paint so that it’s about an inch below the edge of the hole, and use the edge to remove any excess paint from your brush before you lift your brush.
 You can also cut jugs in half and use the bottom halves as disposable paint buckets when several people work on the same job.
-See more uses for Bottles.

 - Avoid messy paint spills when painting on a scaffold or ladder.
 Put your paint can and brush in a large bucket and use paint-can hooks to hang the bucket and the brush.
 If the bucket is large enough, you’ll even have room for your paint scraper, putty knife, rags, or other painting tools you may need.
 A 5-gallon(19-liter) plastic bucket is ideal.